 Membership and Election

-For each year of the undergraduate programme there are a minimum of three SSC representatives: generally there are at least two representatives for the BA Film, Television and Digital Production degree, and at least one representative for the BA Film Studies pathways (which includes BA Film Studies, BA Film Studies with Philosophy, and BA English with Film Studies).
+For each year of the undergraduate programme there are a minimum of three SSC representatives: generally there are at least two representatives for the BA Film, Television and Digital Production degree, Digital Media Culture and Technology, BA Video Games and at least one representative for the BA Film Studies pathways (which includes BA Film Studies, BA Film Studies with Philosophy, and BA English with Film Studies)

 First year reps are elected via an online vote that takes place at the beginning of each academic year (via the Moodle page for MA1051).
 Student reps generally continue in this role for three years, but expressions of interest from new candidates are always welcome at the beginning of the second and third years.

 Training for new reps is provided by the Students’ Union who offer various other initiatives and incentives.
 The role of the SSC representative is also eligible under the passport award scheme.

 There are three SCC meetings per academic year , with one meeting per term (autumn, spring, summer).
 The first action of the first meeting in each year is to elect a Chair.